nestharus/small-fast-router/docs/tickets.md

 **Technical Details:**
 - Implement a matching algorithm that traverses the trie to find matching routes:
   - Start at the root node and traverse the trie based on URL segments
-  - For static nodes, compare the segment with the node's text
+  - For static nodes, compare the segment with the node's text using the selected strategy
   - For wildcard nodes, match a single segment and extract parameter value
   - For path wildcard nodes, match multiple segments and extract parameter value
 - Implement route selection priority: